-As part of the special education referral process, a parent or teacher may identify a problem.
-When a problem is identified, it is an expectation that teachers try alternative teaching strategies and/or methods to see if different approaches help to alleviate the problem.
+As part of the special education referral process, a parent or teacher may identify a difficulty.
+When a difficulty is identified, it is an expectation that teachers try varied teaching strategies and/or methods to see if different approaches help to alleviate the difficulty.
 During this period of time, the teacher should be observing and documenting the student's learning strengths and areas of need, and consulting with the parent with regard to the child's progress.
 The parent should be providing the child with opportunities at home to support the work of the classroom teacher and should be communicating with the school on a regular basis.